Lunghani-Shilubane/Christoffel-s-kitchen/README.md

 * Next is the payment page, which also works as a cart page.
 All selected items will be here.
 The user will be able to see the total amount of the dishes and be able to make online payments.
 * Lastly is the management page, which lets Christoffel manipulate the data and add more dishes to the menu.

+### Change Log
+* Added the payment page and made it functional
+* Added the total price of selected items to the cart/payment page
+* Added a payment modal to the payment page
+* Added a receipt modal to the payment page
+* Updated styling of receipt modal
+* Updated the navbar styling
+* Added the average price of the dishes according to the selected filter
+* Removed the unnecessary information page
+* Updated overall styling
+* Updated navbar links
+* Updated demonstration video

 ### Video link:
 https://youtu.be/cup-o-yBRD0